-The estimated groundwater pumpage of 3,456 in 2017 represents about 36 percent of the calculated yield of 9,500 AFY for the NCMA portion of the Santa Maria Basin.
+The estimated groundwater pumpage of 3,558 in 2018 represents about 37 percent of the calculated yield of 9,500 AFY for the NCMA portion of the Santa Maria Basin.

-A graphical depiction of water use by supply source for each NCMA agency since 1999 is presented as Figure 25.
+A graphical depiction of water use by supply source for each NCMA agency since 2000 is presented as Figure 26.
 The graphs depict changes in water supply availability and use over time, including the increased use of SWP water during the early years of the period when SWP Table A deliveries were greater.
-The increased dependence in 2017 on Lopez Reservoir is illustrated in this graphic.
-Although all four agencies pumped groundwater as part of their supply portfolio in 2017, groundwater pumped from the SMGB constituted a minor part of the overall water supply (797 AF, or 14 percent of overall urban use).
+The increased dependence in 2017 and 2018 on Lopez Reservoir is illustrated in this graphic.
+Although all four agencies pumped groundwater as part of their supply portfolio in 2018, groundwater pumped from the SMGB constituted a minor part of the overall water supply, an amount of 825 AF 3 or 14 percent of overall urban use.

-As shown in Figure 26, groundwater pumpage reached a peak in 2007, and then declined in 2008, 2009, and 2010.
+As shown in Figure 27, groundwater pumpage reached a peak in 2007 and then declined in 2008, 2009, and 2010.
 From 2010 through 2013, pumpage increased slightly every year, but even so, overall groundwater use remained significantly lower than historical annual pumpage rates.
-From 2013 through 2016, pumpage steadily declined.
-In 2017, urban groundwater use declined to 797 AF, which is 18 percent of the 4,330 AF of combined urban groundwater allotment and agricultural conversion credit.
+From 2013 through present, annual pumpage totals have been on a downward trend.
+In 2018, urban potable groundwater use declined to 764 AF; which is 18 percent of the 4,330 AF of combined urban groundwater allotment and agricultural conversion credit.